-A related question is whether the effect of sanctions currently realized could ever be reconstituted if the United States alone reimposed sanctions.
-The effect of sanctions depended on the substantial degree of international cooperation with the U.S.-led sanctions regime.
-A wide range of countries depend on energy and other trade with Iran and might be reluctant to resume cooperating with U.S. sanctions unless Iran commits a material breach of its JCPOA commitments.
+A related question is how effective would reimposed U.S. sanctions be if U.S. allies and other countries seek to keep the JCPOA operating without U.S. participation.
+The effect of sanctions during 2010-2016 depended on the substantial degree of international cooperation with the U.S.-led sanctions regime.
+A wide range of leaders have said they would be reluctant to resume cooperating with U.S. sanctions unless Iran commits a material breach of its JCPOA commitments.
 However, many foreign companies might be deterred from transactions with Iran if U.S. sanctions were reimposed, in order not to risk their business prospects in the United States.

-International Implementation and Compliance
+International Implementation and Compliance55

-During 2010-2013, converging international views on Iran produced substantial global cooperation in pressuring Iran with sanctions.
+During 2010-2016, converging international views on Iran produced substantial global cooperation in pressuring Iran with sanctions.
 Some countries apparently joined the sanctions regime primarily as a means of heading off unwanted military action against Iran by the United States or by Israel.
 Countries in the region cooperated at least partly in order to preserve their close relationships with the United States.
-With U.S. secondary sanctions suspended as of Implementation Day, the analysis in this section assesses compliance with those sanctions that remain in force.
-A comparison between U.S., U.N., and EU sanctions against Iran is contained in Table 3 below.
-Broader issues of Iranian foreign policy can be found in CRS Report R44017, Iran's Foreign and Defense Policies, by Kenneth Katzman.
+With U.S. secondary sanctions suspended as of